eliot-akira/custom-content-shortcode/readme.txt

 3.8.2
 ---

-* Pass: Allow passing user fields that are arrays or objects
+* Pass: Allow passing user fields that are arrays or objects - thanks to @jrevillini
-* Compatibility with PHP 5.3
+* Improve compatibility with PHP 5.3

 3.8.1
 ---